 Consume and analyze logs stored in Azure Monitor logs

 If audit logs are written to Azure Monitor logs, they are available in the Log Analytics workspace, where you can run advanced searches on the audit data.
 As a starting point, navigate to the Log Analytics workspace.
-Under the General section, click Logs and enter a simple query, such as:
+Under the General section, select Logs and enter a basic query, such as:

 search "SQLSecurityAuditEvents" to view the audit logs.

 Azure Monitor logs gives you real-time operational insights using integrated search and custom dashboards to readily analyze millions of records across all your workloads and servers.
-For additional useful information about Azure Monitor logs search language and commands, see Azure Monitor logs search reference.
+For more information about Azure Monitor logs search language and commands, see Azure Monitor logs search reference.

 This article was recently updated to use the term Azure Monitor logs instead of Log Analytics.
 Log data is still stored in a Log Analytics workspace and is still collected and analyzed by the same Log Analytics service.
 We are updating the terminology to better reflect the role of logs in Azure Monitor.
 See Azure Monitor terminology changes for details.

 Audit differences between databases in Azure SQL Managed Instance and databases in SQL Server

 The key differences between auditing in databases in Azure SQL Managed Instance and databases in SQL Server are: